Pantone Finvest Limited, a Tata Sons Private Ltd subsidiary, plans to acquire a controlling stake in telecom equipment maker Tejas Networks.

 Saurabh Agrawal, Executive Director of Tata Sons Pvt Ltd, said: “We are excited to partner with Tejas Networks, India’s leading telecom and network company with a strong DNA of R&D. We look forward to working with the highly experienced management team of Tejas Networks and creating a full stack of globally competitive wireline and wireless products.”

-Sanjay Nayak will continue as Managing Director and Chief Executive Officer to lead Tejas Networks along with the existing management team through the next phase of growth.
+Sanjay Nayak will continue as Managing Director and Chief Executive Officer to lead Tejas Networks and the existing management team through the next growth phase.

 Shares of Tejas Networks touched the 5 percent upper circuit post the announcement.